BartyzalRadek/Multi-label-Inception-net/README.md

 #### Prepare training images
 1. Put all the training images into **one** folder inside `images` directory.

+   The name of the folder does not matter.
+I use `multi-label`.

 #### Prepare labels for each training image
 1. We need to prepare files with correct labels for each image.
    Name the files `<image_file_name.jpg>.txt` = if you have an image `car.jpg` the accompanying file will be `car.jpg.txt`.

    Put each true label on a new line inside the file, nothing else.

    Now copy all the created files into the `image_labels_dir` directory located in project root.
    You can change the path to this folder by editing global variable IMAGE_LABELS_DIR in `retrain.py`

 2. Create file `labels.txt` in project root and fill it with all the possible labels.
    Each label on a new line, nothing else.
    Just like an `image_label` file for an image that is in all the possible categories.

 #### Retraining the model
 Simply run the appropriate command from `retrain.sh`.